I hear it all the time, “My, husband is an idiot! Some people never grow up.”

 Social development to the point of proper autonomy needs high self-esteem, self-motivated tendencies, positive self-concepts, self-initiating behaviors and self-regulating behaviors gained through long term good mental health.

-Adolescence – transition from childhood to adulthood
+Adolescence – transition from child to grown up

 The physical development through adolescence should be pretty obvious to everyone.
 It doesn’t need much discussion here, it has been the same for millennia and will go on unchanged.
 Women menstruate, men get hairy.